 Pain in the pelvic area

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.
+If uterine cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
+Managing symptoms may also be called "palliative care" or "supportive care."
+It is often started soon after diagnosis and continued throughout treatment, particularly for people with more advanced disease.
+Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Use the menu to choose a different section to read in this guide.